influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/backup-and-restore.md

 * `-rp <string>`: the name of the single retention policy to back up (must specify `-db` with `-rp`)
 * `-shard <unit>`: the ID of the single shard to back up

-<dt> In versions 1.2.0 and 1.2.1, there is a known issue with restores from a backup directory
-that stores several **different** incremental backups.
-For a restore to function properly, incremental backups that specify different options (for example: they specify a different database with `-db` or a different retention policy with `-rp`) must be stored in different directories.
-If a single backup directory stores several different incremental backups, a restore only restores the most recent incremental backup.
-This issue is fixed in version 1.2.2.

 #### Examples

 Store the following incremental backups in different directories.